-We find four neighbourly condo buildings – and a rental – hiding in the thick of Toronto’s steely high-rise jungle
+We find four neighbourly mid-rise condo buildings – and a rental – hiding in the thick of Toronto’s steely high-rise jungle

 From the windows of our west end office, downtown skyscrapers – and construction cranes – unfold across the horizon in dramatic peaks to frame a foreground of low-slung houses.
 Our city leads the continent in high-rise residential construction, and it shows.
 Yet, as towers transform Toronto, two disparate extremes of soaring condos and single-family dwellings begin to characterize the city.
 Enter the residential mid-rise.

-Mid-rise buildings are a transitional presence bridging Toronto’s urban divide, offering transit- and pedestrian-friendly density at the human scale.
+Mid-rise condos are a transitional presence bridging Toronto’s urban divide, offering transit- and pedestrian-friendly density at the human scale.
 Significantly taller than the celebrated “missing middle” typologies (like stacked townhouses and duplexes), these structures introduce substantial density at a pleasantly European measure.